wumpz/wumpz.github.io/_posts/_drafts/2020-12-09-some-remarks-to-java-ellipsis.md

 Inernally an array is here used as well.
 Within your method you process this parameter like a normal array.

+> Note: The VarArg parameter must be the last parameter of a method.
+There can only be one VarArg parameter.

 # Processing a VarArg parameter

 Within your method you have access to normal array methods, like *length* and normal value access via index.